Graduate Certificate in Nuclear Materials

 Smith, Lloyd V, Ph.D.

-Strength, damage and environmental degradation of composite materials, performance of sports equipment, impact testing and modeling.
+Strength and durability of composite materials and their adhesives, performance of sports equipment, impact testing and simulation, protective equipment.

 Vasavada, Anita, Ph.D.